enze-chen/grip/README.md

 ## Usage

+GRIP functions as a collection of scripts, there's no binary that you need to install or compile.
-Assuming the above libraries are installed, clone the repo and make the appropriate modifications in `params.yaml` (see file for detailed comments), including the path to the LAMMPS binary on your system.
+Assuming the above Python libraries are installed, clone the repo and make the appropriate modifications in `params.yaml` (see file for detailed comments), including the path to the LAMMPS binary on your system.
 If you wish, you can supply your own slabs for the bicrystal configuration as